TJ-Feledy/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    -   The DOM is the document object model.
+It is an Object representation of the HTML elements of a webpage, made up of Nodes and Types.

 2. What is an event?

+    -   An event is a certain action the user preforms to set off some code.

 3. What is an event listener?

+    -   An event listener is what will handle the event.
+You can give the event listener an argument of an event and an argument stating        the function that will be performed.

 4. Why would we convert a NodeList into an Array?

+    -   It can be necessary to change a Nodelist into an Array so that JavaScript Array methods can be performed on the NodeList.
+            For example: .map() or .sort()

 5. What is a component?
+    -   A component is a JavaScript Class that also consists of HTML and CSS elements.

 ### Git Set up